 General reputation and self-interest drive trust.
 Registrants expect the industry to

 adhere to practices that protect its own interests and commonly note security protocols, as well as just a general positive reputation.
-Those who trust less cite poor security and regulations as well as general reputational issues like a lack of transparency
+Those who trust less cite poor security and regulations as well as general reputational issues like a lack of transparency regarding business practices.